sverweij/upem/README.md

 ```

 Whatever your preferences: commit a `.npmrc` at the root of all your repos so
-npm, yarn and upem behavior is the same accross all machines and collaborators.
+npm, yarn and upem behavior is the same across all machines and collaborators.

 ### Not updating peerDependencies